-Initially a classically trained vocalist he holds a B.A. in Music from the American College of Greece (Deree College), and a Diploma in Classical Singing from Attikon Odeion (a student of Dimitris Dion-Aryvas and Maria Skarlatou). Ηe was also honored with a Fulbright Scholarship and studied at The Longy School of Music in Cambridge (Boston, USA), from which he received his Master’s degree in Vocal Performance (with additional studies in opera and acting) under the tutoring of Robert Honeysucker and Donna Roll.
+Initially a classically trained vocalist he holds a B.A. in Music from the American College of Greece (Deree College), and a Diploma in Classical Singing from Attikon Odeion (a student of Dimitris Dion-Aryvas and Maria Skarlatou). Ηe was also honored with a Fulbright Scholarship and studied at The Longy School of Music in Cambridge (Boston, USA), from which he received his Master’s degree in Vocal Performance (with additional studies in opera and acting) under the tutoring of baritone Robert Honeysucker.

 Panayotis works also as a voice coach and advisor; he composes music for the theater and works as a Voice Coach and consultant, tutoring several groups and projects dealing with the voice.